-1.9.4 Transmission and Distribution Systems and Facilities Existing at 1 July 2007
+1.9.4 Transmission and Distribution Systems and Facilities Existing at DD Month 2006

-- (a) All facilities and equipment in the transmission and distribution systems, all connection assets, and all User facilities and equipment connected to the transmission or distribution system existing at the Rules commencement date are deemed to comply with the requirements of these Rules.
-This also applies to facilities in respect of which Users have signed a connection agreement or projects of the Network Service Provider for which work has commenced prior to the Rules commencement date. - (b) When equipment covered by clause 1.9.4(a) is upgraded or modified for any reason, the modified or upgraded equipment must comply with the applicable requirements of these Rules.
-This does not apply to other equipment that existed at the Rules commencement date and that forms part of the same facility.
+All facilities and equipment in the transmission and distribution systems, all connection assets, and all User facilities and equipment connected to the transmission or distribution system existing at the Rules commencement date are deemed to comply with the requirements of these Rules.
+This also applies to facilities in respect of which Users have signed an access contract or projects of the Network Service Provider for which work has commenced prior to the Rules commencement date.